Keeping records and reporting in temporary storage

 - TIR Carnet: copy of voucher (volet) no. 2 of the TIR carnet with attachments, if any

-- Entry Summary Declaration / Summary Declaration: a reference to the MRN and the goods item number in the records is sufficient.
+- Entry Summary Declaration / Summary Declaration: MRN and goods item number of the entry summary declaration

-- Import or special procedure: decision on release for import or special procedure
+- Import or special procedure: decision on release for import or special procedure, release message or some other document for release confirmed by Customs

-- T1 transit: The transit MRN is a sufficient entry in the stock records, but Customs recommends that a copy of the accompanying document and any lists of items are attached to the stock records.
+- T1 transit: The transit MRN number in the stock records is a sufficient.
+However, Customs recommends that you attach a copy of an accompanying document to the stock records, along with any itemisations on goods.

 - TIR carnet: copy of voucher (volet) no. 1 of the TIR carnet with attachments, if any